-In the case of possible behavioral violation involving an Undergraduate student, the Dean of Students, Director of Academic Success, the Student Services Department, and the Registration and Records Office constitute the Undergraduate Behavior Committee.
+In the case of possible behavioral violation involving an Undergraduate student, the Dean of Students, the Student Services Department, the VPAA Office, and the Registration and Records Office constitute the Undergraduate Behavior Committee.
 The Undergraduate Behavior Committee will investigate possible behavior violations, determine if a behavioral violation has occurred, and apply the appropriate penalty.

-In the case of a student enrolled in APP, the Director of APP, the Dean of Students, the Student Services Department, and the Registration and Records Office constitute the APP Behavior Committee.
+In the case of a student enrolled in APP, the Director of APP, the Student Services Department, the VPAA Office, and the Registration and Records Office constitute the APP Behavior Committee.
 The APP Behavior Committee will investigate possible behavior violations, determine if a behavioral violation has occurred, and apply the appropriate penalty.